 Frugal, healthy and satisfying food, mostly from the garden, using just a little meat as a flavour enhancer.
 We have also done something similar using savoy cabbage, kale flower heads, carrots and celery.

 It’s fun to work out what we can make with what is ready in the garden each day.
 Because we eat seasonally like this, we tend to heat a lot of similar things day after day.
 It’s a challenge to keep on reinventing how we can use the same ingredients over and over in different ways.
 A really big cabbage lasts us a whole week.
 It can become monotonous if you don’t think creatively about it.

 I always trim even the small amount of fat off the short cut bacon, as this becomes a treat for Hillary, the chook formally known as Ginger.
 She needs to be considered in our culinary planning too.

 The other day I made patatas bravas, with our potatoes cooked in duck fat, the last of the broccoli, a couple of slim pieces of pan fried ocean trout, and using the last jar of our home grown and bottled tomato sugo sauce.
 I used our own dried chilli flakes from last summer.
-No need to buy in the expensive special smoked Spanish pimenton powder.
-We have our own naturally bush fire smoked on the bush chilis!
+No need to buy in the expensive, specially smoked, Spanish pimenton powder.
+We have our own naturally bush fire, smoked-on-the-bush chilis!